-Director of Human Resources
+Vice President of Human Resources

-Toscha joined Maternity Care Coalition in September 2015 as the Early Head Start Director for Montgomery and Bucks counties.
-She has extensive experience in the leadership, administration and evaluation of early childhood education programs and systems.
+Toscha joined Maternity Care Coalition in September 2015 as the Early Head Start (EHS) Director for Montgomery and Bucks counties.
+As EHS Senior Director, she has extensive experience in the leadership, administration and evaluation of early childhood education programs and systems.
 As one of the first employees of the Pennsylvania Key Toscha was involved in the development and implementation of the quality standards and processes for Keystone STARS, Pennsylvania’s statewide quality rating and improvement system (QRIS).
 Toscha is a trained Environment Rating Scales (ERS) and Classroom Assessment Scoring System (CLASS) assessor and was the Program Quality Assessment Supervisor for the greater Philadelphia region serving on the team for nearly ten years.
 Prior to joining MCC, Toscha worked at the University of Pennsylvania with the Consortium for Policy Research in Education (CPRE) as a project manager and researcher.

 Since joining MCC in 2012 Jessica has overseen the volunteer program, in-kind donations, fundraising events and corporate sponsorships.
-As the Director of Fund Development and Marketing Jessica is responsible for the cultivation and stewardship of donors, fund development and the overall marketing strategy of the organization.
+As the Senior Director of Development , Jessica is responsible for the cultivation and stewardship of donors, fund development and the overall marketing strategy of the organization.
 With over ten years of experience in nonprofit program development, operations, and management, as well as health promotion, Jessica brings a unique background in both programs and development that helps to serve MCC’s mission.
 Jessica has a B.S. in Health Sciences and a Master’s of Public Health from Boston University.

-Director of Fund Development and Marketing
+Senior Director of Development

 Director of Communications

 Since joining MCC in 2015 as Manager of Communications, Justine has been responsible for the creation of the organization’s print and digital marketing materials, as well as executing annual events.
-Justine understands the value of creating action with measured impact as it relates to strategic marketing efforts.
+As Director of Communications, Justine understands the value of creating action with measured impact as it relates to strategic marketing efforts.
 With over seven years of experience in various communications roles at the Philadelphia Business Journal, Slice Communications and the Plant a Seed Inspire a Dream Foundation, Justine brings a unique background in both for-profit and non-profit that helps to serve MCC’s mission.
 Justine has since been promoted to the Director of Communications and continues to explore new and creative ways to promote MCC to external audiences.
 Justine has a B.A. in Communications with a focus in Advertising/Copywriting from Temple University.

-Director of Programs
+Senior Director of MOMobile & Community Programs

-Healthy Families America Program Director
+Senior Director of MOMobile Healthy Families America

 Jessica joined MCC in 2016.
 She is currently the Director of Program Evaluation at MCC.
 Working closely with Direct Services and Research, Jessica is responsible for overseeing the data management, evaluation and continuous improvement of all MCC programs with a specific focus on outcomes related to positive health behaviors.
 She has been working in program evaluation and research in the Philadelphia area for the past 8 years with a particular interest in issues concerning women and the prison system.
 Jessica earned her Master’s degree in Social Service from Bryn Mawr College and holds a Bachelor’s degree in Sociology from NYU.